 What I Bring As A Person

-First and foremost, I am a person just like you.
-A person who is learning, growing, going through hard stuff, and on a journey of practicing how to live a more joyful and wholehearted life.
+First and foremost, I am a person.
+A person who is learning, growing, going through difficulties, and on a journey of practicing how to live a more joyful and wholehearted life.
 I believe that my humanness is my most valuable quality because I bring many years of inner work and my authentic self to my practice.

 For those of you interested in personality evaluation tools, such as the Myers Briggs and Enneagram, I am an ENFP and 4w3.
 I grew up in California and lived in Edinburgh, Scotland for five and a half years.
 I learned a lot through living outside my native country and find it a valuable asset in my practice through which I work with a diverse population of clients.
 I am also a singer and a poet.
 For my doctoral thesis, I studied singing and songwriting and their influence on healing.
 My research developed my skill set for how to offer clients alternative ways to express what words cannot quite reach.

-One of the reasons I was drawn to become a therapist was from my own experience as a client.
+My experience as a client is one of the reasons I became a therapist.
 The counselling relationship is unique in how someone holds a safe space for you to explore yourself—your experience in the world, your needs, and your deepest longings.
 Experiencing therapy as a client showed me how powerful and healing therapy can be and the importance of finding the right therapist for you.
 My work is paying the gift of therapy forward.

 What I Bring As A Therapist